Visp: Education

 In Visp about 2,401 or (36.7%) of the population have completed non-mandatory upper secondary education, and 715 or (10.9%) have completed additional higher education (either university or a Fachhochschule).
 Of the 715 who completed tertiary schooling, 64.9% were Swiss men, 18.0% were Swiss women, 11.3% were non-Swiss men and 5.7% were non-Swiss women.

 During the 2010–2011 school year there were a total of 910 students in the Visp school system.
 The education system in the Canton of Valais allows young children to attend one year of non-obligatory Kindergarten.
-During that school year, there 7 kindergarten classes (KG1 or KG2) and 140 kindergarten students.
+During that school year, there were seven kindergarten classes (KG1 or KG2) and 140 kindergarten students.
 The canton's school system requires students to attend six years of primary school.
 In Visp there were a total of 28 classes and 513 students in the primary school.
 The secondary school program consists of three lower, obligatory years of schooling (orientation classes), followed by three to five years of optional, advanced schools.
 There were 397 lower secondary students who attended school in Visp.
 All the upper secondary students attended school in another municipality.

 As of 2000, there were 339 students in Visp who came from another municipality, while 250 residents attended schools outside the municipality.

 Visp is home to the Mediathek library.
 The library has (As of 2008) 12,438 books or other media, and loaned out 36,395 items in the same year.
 It was open a total of 149 days with average of 12 hours per week during that year.